groktools/whycommit/README.md

 Once installed, the `whycommit` template should show up in your editor's commit UI (see below for actual coverage).
 If you've also installed the pre-commit hook, committing should be prevented unless a why section exists.

+### Escape hatch: Avoiding the why on short commits
+If you're the type that commits very often, not all of our commits have a meaning that spans the eons.
+In that scenario, you can use the `git commit -m "short commit message"` option to bypass the template.
+Note that if you've installed the commit hook, it will prevent you from committing even then.
+To avoid this, use `git commit -m "# short commit message"`.
+Note the `#`.
+The hook uses this to recognize a short commit message and allows it to pass.

 | Editor/IDE | Support Level | Notes         |
 |------------|---------------|---------------|
 |git cli| Native | Natively supported |